- Michael and Marilyn Rockovich Garnto

 Most recently, he has been a tremendous proponent of the Ethnic Diversity Scholarship Initiative which seeks to extend a Tennessee Tech education to a diverse student population, especially those facing financial barriers.
 The impact of a fully-funded initiative will help prepare all Tennessee Tech students for successful careers and culturally-enriched lives.
 Through the Ethnic Diversity Scholarship Initiative, Tennessee Tech intends to raise at least $2 million for scholarships and programs for underrepresented students.

 “As an African American alumnus, I feel it’s imperative that this institution be as inclusive and diverse as possible for the student body we serve,” said Burnett.
-“Dr. Robert Owens [Assistant Vice President of Multicultural Affairs] and I were discussing ways to get our African American alumni more engaged while also discussing ways to enhance the recruitment of African Americans to Tennessee Tech and voila!
+“Dr. Robert Owens [Assistant Vice President of Intercultural Affairs] and I were discussing ways to get our African American alumni more engaged while also discussing ways to enhance the recruitment of African Americans to Tennessee Tech and voila!
 The initial thought was to ask our African American alumni to give to a scholarship that would provide funding for African American freshmen here at Tennessee Tech.
 Therefore, our alumni become engaged, and high school students benefit from their generosity.”

-The Office of Multicultural Affairs will host a Legacy Gala during Wings Up Weekend to raise funds for the Diversity Scholarship.
+The Office of Intercultural Affairs will host a Legacy Gala during Wings Up Weekend to raise funds for the Diversity Scholarship.
 The Gala is scheduled for April 13 and will include dinner and a silent action.

 Burnett added, “I really just hope to give another student an opportunity to experience everything Tennessee Tech has to offer.”